tom-nook/toulbox/posts/what-is-devsecops.md

 ENTRYPOINT ["./main"]
 ```

-Which, are the instructions that we tell the docker installed upon the GitHub Action how to build our Docker Image for the Web App, so add the following to the `main.yaml`
+Which, are the instructions that we tell the docker installed upon the GitHub Action how to build our Docker Image for the Web App, so add the following to the `main.yaml`.

+You may be prompted in the build logs to enable 'github container registry' for your repo, so go ahead and do that.

 ```yaml
 ### Above is still the same